-Keeping matcha and green tea powder away from these four elements will maximize the shelf life of the tea.
+Please keep matcha and green tea powder away from the following in order to maximize the shelf life:

-The powder gets exposed to the air every time you open the container.
-We recommend you take a portion of powder, which you will use up within a few weeks, out of the bulk bag, and put it in a small dark air-tight container or a smaller dark food storage bag (NOT a clear plastic bag, because it doesn’t block sunlight).
+The powder gets exposed to the air every time you open the container or the bag.
+We recommend you take a portion of powder, which you will use up within a few weeks, out of the bulk bag and put it in a small dark air-tight container or a smaller dark food storage bag (NOT a clear plastic bag, because it doesn’t block sunlight).

-Even though it is a little awkward to handle, if you use a foil-lined food storage bag instead of a container, it is more ideal because you can squeeze the air out of the bag when you close it.
+Even though it is a little awkward to handle, if you use a foil-lined food storage bag instead of a container, it is ideal because you can squeeze the air out of the bag when you close it.
 Little air in the bag while powder is stored.
-Our “MATCHA 100g pouch” is packed in a foil-lined bag with sunlight and moisture barrier capability.
+Our “MATCHA 100g pouch” and “Edible Green Sencha Powder pouches” are packed in a foil-lined bag with sunlight and moisture barrier capability.

-Keep the container or bag with a few weeks supply in a cool, dark, and dry place.
+Keep the container or bag with a few weeks’ supply in a cool, dark, and dry place.
 If the room you keep the container or bag is warmer than 70º F, our recommendation is to keep it in a fridge.
-However, please remember to take the container or bag out of the fridge a half hour before you open the container.
+However, please remember to take the container or bag out of the fridge a half hour before you open the container to avoid condensation.